rauc/rauc/docs/advanced.rst

 preserve are copied to the target slot after having written the system data to it.

-RAUC provides support for executing *hooks* from different slot installation stages.
-For migrating data from your old rootfs to your updated rootfs, simply specify a slot post-install hook.
-Read the :ref:`Hooks <sec-hooks>` chapter on how to create one.
+See :ref:`sec-data-migration-rootfs` for information migrating data in the rootfs.

 However, there are several reasons why you may not want to or cannot store your data inside the root file system: